Links on Android Authority may earn us a commission. Learn more.

 The Samsung Galaxy Buds Pro connect via Bluetooth 5.0, and support three main Bluetooth codecs — SBC, AAC, and Samsung’s Scalable Codec.
 The proprietary codec generally works like aptX adaptive, which means it constantly adjusts your transfer rate.
 It makes adjustments to both quality and stability, so it should sound the best at all times.
 Apple iPhone owners will enjoy a high-quality experience with the AAC codec as well.

 Like the Galaxy Buds Live and the Galaxy Buds Plus before them, you can use the Galaxy Buds Pro in mono mode with either earbud.
-It’s a handy feature if you suffer from a hearing impairment, or you just prefer to hear the world around you.
+It’s a handy feature if you live with a hearing impairment, or you just prefer to hear the world around you.

 To make life even easier, the Galaxy Buds Pro can swap between Samsung Galaxy devices without any manual input.
 You can jump from your Galaxy S21 device to your Galaxy tablet and back, just as long as you activate the auto-switch feature in the Bluetooth menu.
 Of course, all of your Galaxy devices must be associated with the same Samsung account to make this work.